lekside1/CrystalBall/README.txt

 ===
 Run
 ===
-    go to crystalball directory
+    Go to crystalball directory
-    in terminal
+    In terminal
         if using Python2
             $ python crystalball.py

         if using Python3
             $ python3 crystalball.py
+     --> will to to figure out a way to simplify running the app

 =============
 Functionality